Content

 Plan content from questions buyers already ask

 Search volume is not the only signal.
 Community threads reveal exact phrasing, objections, and urgency.
-CueScout helps turn those conversations into content briefs and reply opportunities.
+CueScout turns those conversations into dated content briefs, each carrying the threads that prompted it.

 Outcome